Cdower/gh_pages_test/donors.md

 If you would like your donation to remain anonymous or not have your name published please contact the alumni association and let them know.

 # 6th Degree Contribution Level Donors ($69,000 or more)
-All donors at this tier may choose to provision a plaque to name a bathroom stall of thier choice in the chapter house.
-Names subject to approval by the Board of the Alumni Association.
+All donors at this tier may choose to provision a plaque to name the room of choice in the chapter house.
+Names subject to approval by the Active Brothers and the Board of the Alumni Association.

 # 5th Degree Contribution Level Donors ($25,000-$68999)
+All donors at this tier may choose to provision a plaque to name the urinal, toilet or bathroom stall of thier choice in the chapter house.
+Names subject to approval by the Active Brothers and the Board of the Alumni Association.

 # 4th Degree Contribution Level Donors ($9001-$24999)